 Mobility – Strength – Skill

-To maximize your potential, capacity and efficiency for Handstand Push-Ups you must master it’s specific mobility, strength and skill demands.
-Renowned CrossFit Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
+To maximize your potential, capacity and efficiency for Handstand Push-Ups you must master it’s specific mobility, strength and skill demands: the three-headed monster every athlete must conquer.
 Let’s take on the monster one “head” at a time.

 The Handstand Push-up is a pressing and midline movement.
 Since your head contacting the ground limits the range of motion (unless it is a deficit) the mobility demands at the bottom of the rep aren’t significant.
 Therefore, there is only one key position requiring mobility: